resource-watch/slate/source/includes/api/_subscriptions.md

 If, for some reason, you have lost the confirmation email, you can check the [resending confirmation emails](#resending-the-subscription-confirmation-email) section for more information on how to resend the confirmation email.

 At any point, you might want to stop receiving email or webhook notifications - if that is the case, you can check the [unsubscribing](#unsubscribing) section for details on how to stop receiving notifications for your subscriptions.

+The same subscription can subscribe to multiple datasets - for that, you just need to provide all the dataset ids you intend to subscribe in either the `datasets` or `datasetsQuery` fields of the subscription on creation.
+However, a subscription can only notify a single email at a time - if you intend to receive subscription notifications on multiple emails, you'll need to create multiple subscriptions.

 ### How are subscription notifications sent?